Back to Guides

 Portugal Golden Visa Requirements for Americans in 2026

 Most Americans underestimate the requirement stack because they focus on the investment first.
-In 2026, the real checklist also includes documents, banking, source of funds, translations, apostilles, and family scope.
+In 2026, the real checklist spans seven categories: qualifying investment or investment, identity and civil documents, criminal background verification, Portuguese banking with FATCA compliance, source of funds documentation, health insurance, and family dependent documentation.
+Missing any single category delays the entire application.

 Browse the guide library